Energy Rating Labels explained

 The top half of the label has a star rating of up to 6 or 10 stars.
 The stars represent how energy efficient a model is compared to other models of the same size/capacity.
 The minimum number of stars is 1, and the scale increases in increments of half a star up to 6 stars.
 More stars = more energy efficient.

 Some models qualify for a “super efficiency” rating of up to 10 stars.
 Ratings of 7 stars or more are in 1-star increments.

 On some models, up to 4 bonus stars may be displayed to account for super-efficiency, taking it to a maximum of 10.
 Once an appliance reaches 7 stars, they increase in increments of 1 star.
 More stars are better.

 The middle of the label shows the annual energy consumption in kilowatt-hours (kWh).
-You might not know what a kWh is, but it’s a measure of the energy used by an appliance.
+A kWh is a measure of the energy used by an appliance.
 For example, a 55-inch TV uses 1kWh a day.
 Lower energy consumption figures are better.

 You can use this figure to calculate how much that model would cost you based on the electricity price you pay (tariff).
-If you don’t have a power bill handy, the average cost of a kWh in New Zealand is 25¢ (so 4kWh = $1).
+If you don’t have a power bill handy, the MBIE-reported national average cost of a kWh in New Zealand is 25¢ (so 3.45kWh = $1).
 For more information, see How much does a kWh cost?

 You can compare the annual energy consumption across all models of an appliance type, as it is calculated on the average expected use of the appliance over a year.

 For washing machines, there may be two energy consumption figures, one showing the annual kWh cost for warm washes and an optional one for cold washes.
 If you regularly use cold washes, this figure (which will be lower) will more accurately describe your energy use.